-Food should not be consumed inside the hall as this can attract rodents.
+Food should not be consumed inside the hall.
 Only drinks should be consumed.

 Please consider the neighbours when your teams are arriving and departing the venue, especially later in the evening with regards to noise levels.

-Teams MUST stick to their allocated time slot.
-If your team is late arriving at training for whatever reason, you MUST still finish on time!
+Teams MUST adhere to their allocated time slot.
+If your team is late arriving at training for whatever reason, you MUST still finish on time.

 The cleaner is only contracted to work to a certain time so it is imperative that teams finish on time.
 The cleaner has a copy of the roster and is aware when teams are due to finish.
 The cleaner can commence cleaning the hall if a team finishes at 8:30pm.

-If the school hall is unavailable for a particular reason (e.g. during exams and NAPLAN testing), teams can train on the outside courts, light permitting.
+If the school hall is unavailable for a particular reason (e.g. during exams and NAPLAN testing), teams can train on the outside courts, light permitting at Sandringham College.